 The COVID-19 pandemic is rapidly changing the buyer’s patterns.
-Changing buyer habits are proving the link between content and commerce can no longer be ignored.
-While legacy ecommerce platforms struggle to keep up, SaaS innovations have helped retailers adapt and prosper without having to rip and replace existing ways of doing business.
+Changing buyer habits proves that the link between content and commerce can no longer be ignored.
+While legacy eCommerce platforms struggle to keep up, SaaS innovations have helped retailers adapt and prosper without rip and replacing existing business ways.

-In eCommerce industry the most discussed and least understood buzzword is “Headless Commerce”.
+The most discussed and least understood buzzword is “Headless Commerce” in the eCommerce industry.
 In this article, you’ll learn how headless commerce architecture allows high-volume brands to operate.
-In addition, we’ll explore to take full advantage of CMS options why merchants, and partners, need a headless commerce solution.
+In addition, we’ll explore to take full advantage of CMS options and why merchants, and partners need a headless commerce solution.

-In the U.S. eCommerce market, many top brands including Walmart, Nike, Amazon.com have gone headless and many are in the process.
+In the U.S. eCommerce market, many top brands, including Walmart, Nike, Amazon.com, have gone headless and many are in the process.
 In 2018 Progressive Web Apps (PWAs) offered a cheaper way to deliver websites.
-They brought this headless approach to the mainstream with three basic benefits: increase ROI, eliminate TCO of maintaining native mobile apps and freedom from vendor lock-in.
+They brought this headless approach to the mainstream with three primary benefits: increased ROI, eliminate TCO of maintaining native mobile apps, and freedom from vendor lock-in.

 But before discussing why Headless Commerce is vital for eCommerce, let’s see what Headless Commerce is.